NASA-IMPACT/Surya/README.md

 ## Getting started

+Clone the repo ...

+Create the environment ...

-Run an end to end test via `python -m pytest -s tests/test_surya.py`.
+Run an end to end test via `python -m pytest -s -o log_cli=true tests/test_surya.py`.
 The script will run the Surya to generate two-hour ahead forecasts for 2014-01-07 and generate a file `surya_model_validation.png` which should look as below.
 Moreover, it will test the performance of the model against threshold values as below:
 ```
 ============================= test session starts ==============================
 plugins: asdf-3.4.0